CharlyJazz/Sinatra-Capybara-Website/readme.md

 **Frank Sinatra App**

-Modular App in Sinatra, based on the book Jump Start by Darren Jones
+Modular App in Sinatra, based on Soundcloud and the book Jump Start by Darren Jones

 Run with bundle: